-No population centers or towns are located within the AoR that could be affected by an emergency at the project site.
-Alexandria, IN is the closest population center to the AoR and is sited approximately 1.7 miles southwest from the proposed injection well.
+No population centers or towns are located within the AoR.
+North Manchester, IN is the closest population center to the AoR that could be affected by an emergency at the project site.
+North Manchester, IN is the closest population center to the AoR, and is sited approximately 2.9 miles north from the proposed injection well.

-No major water sources or treatment facilities are within the AoR.
+There are no major water sources or treatment facilities within the AoR.
 Notable or historic public infrastructure (parks, cemeteries, historic farms or buildings etc.) within the AoR include (Figure 1):